magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 ## Look at the `project.clj` file

-When I want to grasp an initial understanding of a new CLJ/CLJS library, the very first thing that I do, aside from reading the corresponding `README.md` file when available, it's to view its `project.clj` build file (or its `build.boot` build file, for the rare case in which the library has been based on `boot`):
+When I want to grasp an initial understanding of a new CLJ/CLJS library, the very first thing I do, aside from reading the corresponding `README.md` file when available, it's to view its `project.clj` build file, or its `build.boot` build file, in the still rare case in which the library has been based on `boot`:

 ```clj
 (defproject com.cemerick/valip "0.3.2"